Psychedelic Assisted Therapy

 The War on Drugs…

-Because of the war on drugs, all these drugs and their use are currently illegal in most western countries.
+As a result of the war on drugs, all these drugs and their use are currently illegal in most western countries.

 During the early 1900’s, as the American alcohol prohibition was coming to a close, a group of bureaucrats, facing unemployment, decided to get creative and look for other substances to regulate.
 American political influence supported the gradual global ban on all these substances, with no exceptions.